-Interview published in Psychologies Magazine June 2009 —
+Interview published in Psychologies Magazine, June 2009 —

-(His phone rings: a monastic chime)
+(His phone rings: a monastic bell)

-Let's get to your current situation: in your new book, you bring together three figures with little connection, except that they are "in the spirit of the times": Socrates, Jesus, and Buddha.
+Let's turn to your current project: in your new book, you bring together three figures who have little in common, except that they are all very much in the zeitgeist: Socrates, Jesus, and Buddha.
 Why?

 How did you discover them?

-The first encounter took place with Socrates, when I read Plato's "The Symposium."
-I must have been 13 or 14, and I was touched by this text.
-It made me want to read other works by Plato, and that's how I came across the story of Socrates' death.
-I found it overwhelming that a man could say, about those who condemned him to death: "they can kill me, but not harm me."
-This made me reflect on the greatness of the human soul and prompted me to question what is most essential in existence: is it money, sensual pleasure, social success, family life, friendship, inner freedom?
+My first encounter was with Socrates, when I read Plato's "Symposium."
+I must have been 13 or 14 years old, and I was deeply moved by the text.
+It made me want to read other works by Plato, and that's how I came across the account of Socrates' death.
+That a man could say, regarding those who condemned him to death, "They can kill me, but they cannot harm me," I found that incredibly moving.
+This made me reflect on the grandeur of the human soul and prompted me to question what is most essential in existence: is it money, sensual pleasure, social success, family life, friendship, or inner freedom?
 Secondly, I was led to discover Buddhism through various readings.
-I was immediately struck by the very concrete teachings of the Buddha, which connect with these same fundamental questions.
-Finally, thirdly, I discovered Jesus, around the age of 20.
-Why so late?
+I was immediately struck by the Buddha's very concrete teachings, which resonated with these same fundamental questions.
+Finally, thirdly, I discovered Jesus around the age of 20.
+Why

-Christian, but in a syncretism…
+Christian, but within a syncretism…

 How is this "synthesis" practiced?